Brian Lehrer: Early life and education

 Lehrer was born in Queens and grew up in the neighborhood of Bayside.
 He went to Bayside High School.
 His parents, both children of Jewish immigrants from Poland, grew up in the South Bronx and met in high school.

 Lehrer obtained B.A. degrees in Music and Mass Communications from the State University of New York at Albany.
 While a student there, he hosted a radio program on the college radio station WSUA which has since become WCDB Albany.
 Lehrer also hosted radio programs in Columbus, Ohio, and Norfolk, Virginia.

-He holds a Master of Public Health degree from the Columbia University Mailman School of Public Health and a masters degree in Journalism from Ohio State University.
+He holds a master's degree in journalism from Ohio State University and a Master of Public Health degree from the Columbia University Mailman School of Public Health.
 In 2012, he was awarded an honorary Doctor of Letters from Montclair State University.

 Career

 The Brian Lehrer Show

 Lehrer has been hosting his show, originally called On the Line, since its inception in 1989.
 The show was conceived in part as a response to the 1987 abolishment of the Fairness Doctrine, which required broadcast license holders to portray controversial topics in a balanced and equitable manner.

 The format is interviews with newsmakers, combined with listener phone calls.
 Newsmakers are local, national and international, often authors on book tours, or metropolitan area politicians, including both of New York's senators, and most congress, state and city representatives from the New York, New Jersey and Connecticut area.
 Sometimes guests are less-famous individuals affected by the news, like Brooklyn residents on the site of giant housing developments or neighbors of noisy Manhattan night clubs.

 From 2016 until 2021, Lehrer hosted the weekly "Ask the Mayor" segment, where the mayor of New York City directly answers questions from callers.
-The monthly segment, "Speak to the Speaker," which hosts City Council Speaker Corey Johnson, provides another opportunity for callers to engage with local politicians.
+The monthly segment, "Speak to the Speaker", which hosted City Council Speaker Corey Johnson, provided another opportunity for callers to engage with local politicians.

 Frequent topics are housing, health care, transportation, education, and other government functions; the arts; the experience of living in New York and the surrounding area; and international affairs, such as the Iraq war or Israel/Palestinian conflict, particularly from a New York perspective.
 Lehrer's programs often use The New York Times for leads and guests.
 He tries to maintain a balance between issues as they affect listeners and "horse-race" pundit discussions of politics.

 Prominent political guests include Barack Obama, Hillary Clinton, Mitch McConnell, and Kellyanne Conway.
 Other guests also include musician Wynton Marsalis, author Margaret Atwood, author Junot Diaz, filmmaker Judd Apatow, writer Chimamanda Ngozi Adichie, and baseball player Yogi Berra, among others.

 The show won a 2007 Peabody Award "for facilitating reasoned conversation about critical issues and opening it up to everyone within earshot."